coolguy284/node-hash-backup/README.md

         aliases: --backup-dir, --to
     --confirm=yes (required): Must be set to allow deletion.

+Command `delete`:
+  Removes all files in hash backup dir.

+  Aliases:
+    delete-all

+  Options:
+    --backupDir=<backupDir> (required): The hash backup dir to remove contents of.
+        aliases: --backup-dir, --to
+    --confirm=yes (required): Must be set to allow deletion.

+Command `info`:
+  Lists the backups in a given hash backup folder along with detailed information about them.

+  Aliases:
+    list

+  Options:
+    --backupDir=<backupDir> (required): The hash backup folder to get data from.
+        aliases: --backup-dir, --from
+    --name=<name> (optional): If present, only show information about one backup.

 Command `info`:
   Lists the backups in a given hash backup folder along with detailed information about them.